The Oldest Golf Course on Earth!

 In 1886, the Honourable Company of Edinburgh Golfers relocated to this stretch of hoary linksland.
 They were hotly pursued by Bruntsfield Golfing Society who played at Musselburgh whilst waiting on their new parkland course to open at Cramond on the northeast side of Edinburgh.

-Playing ‘gowf’ on Bruntsfield Links.
+Playing ‘the gowf’ on Bruntsfield Links.

 THE OPEN CHAMPIONSHIP